mewsieworld/TO-Fuse-Tools-And-Guides/README.md

 ## Usage Notes

-- Scripts are built for Windows and require `python` to be installed (for Nori).
+- Scripts are built for Windows
 - Recolors are indexed to be game-safe and minimize palette corruption issues.
-- All guides are designed for ease of use — no prior SWF editing experience needed.
+- All guides are designed for ease of use — no prior NRI editing experience needed.

 ---